mahmoudyousry32/Minimal-RTOS/README.md

 - Port this RTOS to my microblaze MCU system on the Arty S7-25 FPGA board
 - Hook that board up with a TFT LCD screen and a joystick and some switches
 - Port space invaders game to my system
-- if all goes will i will plan next to port DOOM to this system by following along the book by the name of  "Game Engine Black Book: Doom"
+- if all goes well i will plan next to port DOOM to this system by following along the book by the name of  "Game Engine Black Book: Doom"